Syracuse London Center

 Visits and Course Fees

 Many courses get you out of the classroom and into museums, theaters, and cultural and religious centers where you will view or experience what you are studying.
-The timetable of classes in the academic packet will indicate whether additional fees and/or site visits or meetings other than classroom time are required for these courses.
+The Schedule of Classes will indicate whether additional fees and/or site visits or meetings other than classroom time are required for these courses.
 Due to COVID-19 restrictions, visits to venues outside of Faraday House are subject to change.

 Internships